mabarin/miniAppVue/README.md

 # miniAppVue
-Workshop Vue.
-This repository is about developing a Mini App using Vue framework
+ This repository is about how we developed a Mini App using Vue framework in a Vue workshop.